soojihan/Multitask4Veracity/README.md

 ## Raw tweets rumour corpus

-Augmented Raw data is based on [PHEME 6392078 dataset](https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078) and can be downloaded at https://figshare.com/account/projects/63092/articles/8066759 (still underreview by figshare and will be available soon; it is also available upon request)
+Augmented Raw data is based on [PHEME 6392078 dataset](https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078).
+We have two versions of augmented rumor corpus.

+For version 1 used in LLD2019 paper, please downloaded it via https://zenodo.org/record/3249977

+For version 2 used in ASONAM2019 paper, please downloaded it via https://zenodo.org/record/3269768

 ## ELMo model